NoahDavey/100-days-of-code/log/r1-log.md

 Forgot to write this log - Pretty sure i just fixed a few small typeorm issues while liv was on the phone for her survey

 ### R1D47
+Was at the parents on this day.
+Just spent some time working on the db stuff

 ### R1D48
 ### R1D49
 ### R1D50